blockchainass/myblockchain/storage/ndb/nodejs/README.md

 SessionFactory
 --------------
-A [SessionFactory](API-documentaiton/SessionFactory) is a heavyweight master connection to a database, *i.e.* for a whole process or application.
+A [SessionFactory](API-documentaiton/SessionFactory) is a heavyweight master connection to a blockchain, *i.e.* for a whole process or application.

 A SessionFactory generally makes use of network resources such as TCP connections.
 A node.js process will often not exit until all SessionFactories have been